 The New Zealand Studies Association (NZSA) evolved in January 2001 from the New Zealand Study Group that had been previously established in 1992.
+It hosts an annual conference and now includes the twice-yearly refereed Journal of New Zealand and Pacific Studies.

 The New Zealand Studies Association has a multidisciplinary focus and welcomes applications for membership.